 In an effort to improve cross-departmental collaboration and communication within MSDE and external stakeholders, the Core Planning Team proposed a structure for SSIP implementation.
 This structure is designed to engage both Internal and External Stakeholders.
 Internal Stakeholders, that is, the State Executive Leadership Team, SSIP Core Planning Team, Cross-Departmental Implementation Team and Expert Team are comprised of personnel from across the department.
 These individuals have otherwise defined roles and responsibilities but are being invited to participate in SSIP implementation.
 This engagement will optimistically help to build coherence around the State's technical assistance and performance support infrastructure across Departments within MSDE.
-External Stakeholders (Advisory Groups) who provided input during SSIP planning will have an ongoing role during implementation.
+External Stakeholders (Advisory Groups) who provided input during SSIP planning will have an orgoing role during implementation.

 The Division of Special Education/ Early Intervention Services (DSE/EIS) has five branches - Policy and Accountability, Performance Support and Technical Assistance, Family Support and Dispute Resolution, Interagency Collaboration, and Resource Management.
 Historically, Division personnel have worked in a limited way across branches.
 The Division has reorganized its staff in an effort to improve its continuing role of accountability and monitoring and to augment its performance support and technical assistance.
-The DSE/EIS is committed to building and sustaining an integrated organizational structure that provides ongoing connections to Divisions across the MSDE and with strategic partners.
-A Collaborative Matrix Organizational Structure is defined in the DSE/EIS Strategic Plan: Moving Maryland Forward that is intended to integrate knowledge and skills for improvement of compliance and results, and ensured consistent communication within the Division, throughout MSDE and with external partners.
+The DSE/EIS is committed to building and sustaining an integrated organizational structure that provides ongoing connections to Divisions across the MSDE and with strategic plan: Moving Maryland Forward that is intended to integrate knowledge and skills for improvement of compliance and results, and ensured consistent communication within the Division, throughout MSDE and with external partners.